If your brand is struggling to reach the right customers, take a closer look at your growth marketing function.

-From making the right hires to building out the right tech stack, multiple pieces need to fall into place for your DTC growth marketing team to drive the results your product deserves in 2023!
+From making the right hires to building out the right tech stack, multiple pieces need to fall into place for your DTC growth marketing team to drive the results your product deserves!

 We sat down with founders, experts, and operators at Curie, Everlane, Glamnetic, Storetasker, and Sunday Citizen to learn exactly what they believe it’s going to take to build a top-performing DTC growth marketing machine next year.

 - A focus on innovation and experimentation

 The best growth marketing campaigns aren’t devised by algorithms.
 They’re thoughtfully planned and creatively executed by people.

 Like any growth function, top-tier marketing has to start from the bottom-up — with the actual team members powering your day-to-day efforts.